 Stress case scenario is based on chain ladder model, which uses only on historical development factors, but also estimation of development factor curves for several scenarios.
-Management estimated that recent adverse events (Covid-19, Russian Ukrainian war) has changed customer behavior and historical development factors may not be useful.
+Management estimated that recent adverse events (Russian Ukrainian war, the evolving political environment in Georgia) has changed customer behavior and historical development factors may not be useful.
 Management used scenario analysis for alternative methodology and in order to calculate risk adjustment.

 Non-model risk adjustment was determined with addition of geopolitical risk premium adjustment to cost of capital for Georgian entities.
-Non-model risk adjustment amounted to 20% (2022: 20%) and was applied to total fulfilment cash flows calculated using alternative methodology.
+Non-model risk adjustment amounted to 20% (2023: 20%) and was applied to total fulfilment cash flows calculated using alternative methodology.